Applying for Aid

-- Apply for admission and submit final high school transcript or GED scores and certificates, as well as official transcripts from all other colleges previously attended.
+- Apply for admission and submit final high school transcript or official GED scores, as well as official transcripts from all other colleges previously attended.
+This includes unaccredited colleges.

 - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 This should be done as soon as the student (and the parents of a dependent student) completes the Federal Income Tax Return each year.

 - Complete ALL verification documents if requested.
 Students who are selected for verification are notified by email and with myShelton.
 It is your responsibility to check your myShelton account often.